 REMEMBER: A clean wound heals better and faster.

-- Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the adjacent bone that supported the tooth.
-These projections usually smooth themselves out slowly after surgery.
-If you do have a prominent area of bone, do not play with it or you may make it worse.
+- Some patients feel hard projections in the mouth.
+These bumps are not roots; they are the adjacent bone that supported the tooth.
+With time, the projections usually smooth out naturally.
+When there is a prominent area of bone, avoid touching or playing with it with your tongue (which can make it worse).

-Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
-Sometimes they become dislodged; this is no cause for alarm.
-Just remove the suture from your mouth and discard it.
-The sutures are usually dissolvable and will fall out within 3–7 days after surgery.
+Sutures are placed in the tooth sockets to help with healing and minimize postoperative bleeding.
+Sometimes these sutures become dislodged, which is no cause for alarm.
+Simply remove the suture from the mouth and discard it.
+Usually, these sutures are dissolvable and will fall out within 3–7 days after the surgery.

 Drs.
-Blecha and Jandali and his staff are interested in your speedy and comfortable recovery.
-If any problems should arise during your treatment, please feel free to contact our office.
+Blecha and Jandali and our staff are here to support you in a comfortable, speedy recovery.
+If any questions or problems arise after surgery, please contact our office for assistance.